Today, we’re going to explore one of those factors that can actually matter MORE than how much experience you have.

 (Note: All the scripts they’re referring to are in my Dream Job course, which opens in late January to people on my free email list.
 It will not be made available on this blog or anywhere else.)

 Notice how these are win-win for everyone.
 You’re not taking advantage of anyone.
-You’re not scamming people (a common invisible script when it comes to networking).
+You’re not scamming people (a common invisible script when it comes to building your network).
 What you ARE doing is adding value first…even if you don’t have money or valuable connections.
 In fact, later I cover exactly how a no-name 20-something can add specific value to a VIP.)

 But for now, I’m going to give you one of the crucial ways you can continue adding value that almost nobody does.
 For the first time publicly, I’ll show you the exact word-for-word script to use to use your network in an ethical, non-sleazy way — straight from my Find Your Dream Job course.